Hartvi/ChipChallengers/README.md

 - `+` Add option to change units in HUD

 ### Done
+- `+` fix build bugs in how it doesn't show runtime variables and switching between editor and playmode doesn't work
+- `+` fix camera
+- `+` add F1 controls
 - `+` hide empty variable in singleplayer and editor
 - `+` hide extensions in all panel loaders
 - `+` hide `.mtl` files in map loader